-Given that utilizing Pay Yourself Back gets you 25 to 50 percent more value for your points, you’d be hard-pressed to find a downside to doing so—especially seeing as travel is limited, and redeeming toward travel purchases is typically the most lucrative use for Ultimate Rewards points.
+Given that using Pay Yourself Back gets you 25 to 50 percent more value for your points, you’d be hard-pressed to find a downside to doing so—especially seeing as travel is limited and redeeming toward travel purchases is typically the most lucrative use for Ultimate Rewards points.

 For more information on Ultimate Rewards points, including which Chase credit cards earn them, how much they’re worth, tips for maximizing and how to transfer your points to travel partners, consider reading Bankrate’s Chase Ultimate Rewards guide.